LLNL/H5Z-ZFP/docs/installation.rst

 ----------------

 This filter (``H5Zzfp.c``) is also built-in to the `Silo library <https://wci.llnl.gov/simulation/computer-codes/silo>`_.
-In particular, the ZFP_ library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see `Namespaces in C) <https://github.com/markcmiller86/silo-issues/wiki/Using-C-structs-as-a-kind-of-namespace-mechanism-to-reduce-global-symbol-bloat>`_.
+In particular, the ZFP_ library itself is also embedded in Silo but is protected from appearing in Silo's global namespace through a struct of function pointers (see `Namespaces in C <https://github.com/markcmiller86/silo-issues/wiki/Using-C-structs-as-a-kind-of-namespace-mechanism-to-reduce-global-symbol-bloat>`_).
 If you happen to examine the source code here for H5Z-ZFP_, you will see some logic here that is specific to using this plugin within Silo and dealing with ZFP_ as an embedded library using this struct of function pointers wrapper.
-In the source code for H5Z-ZFP_ this manifests as something like is shown in the code snippet below...
+In the source code for H5Z-ZFP_ this manifests as something like what is shown in the code snippet below...

 .. literalinclude:: ../src/H5Zzfp.c
    :language: c